mattfraserlong/mattfraserlong.glitch.me/README.md

 :-) hide all js from browser with closure
 :-) Change game to be more like space-invaders?
-:-) Or, game version with falling divs, but points lost if enemies hit bottom :-) Seperate game out from server.js into app.js
+:-) Or, game version with falling divs, but points lost if enemies hit bottom

 Other Todos: